 Entries to the ICIS Innovation Awards are judged by a specially chosen panel of six leading industry experts, all with a keen interest in innovation.
 They are looking for innovative projects that solve problems and provide solutions for companies, their customers and society at large, as well as benefitting the environment and progressing sustainability.

-Initial judging took place in early July and the resulting shortlist of entries in each category was published on this web site and in the 10 August edition of ICIS Chemical Business.
-The judges met in late August to select the category winners and the overall winner for the year.
+Initial judging took place in early July and the resulting shortlist of entries in each category is now published on this web site and in the 9 August edition of ICIS Chemical Business.
+The judges will meet in late August to select the category winners and the overall winner for the year.

-Winning companies and individuals will be presented with their awards at a lunch in central London in early December, attended by the winners, sponsors, judges and ICIS personnel.
+Winning companies will be presented with their awards at a lunch at The Savoy Hotel in central London in early December, attended by the winners, sponsors, judges and ICIS personnel.

 Is a principal director at Accenture and leads strategic research for the Resources operating group, which includes chemicals, energy, natural resources and utilities.
 He has more than 25 years of experience in the process industries, including project activities in manufacturing, marketing and distribution.
 Paul regularly writes and presents on topics impacting the chemical industry.
 He holds a master’s degree from the London School of Economics, with a bachelor’s degree in chemistry and business.

 Is a director at NNFCC and its lead consultant in the area of biobased products.
 He has over 18 years’ research and consulting experience in the chemical and materials industry and has worked closely with the European Commission and UK government to produce policy to support the biobased product sector.
 He has a PhD in organic chemistry from the University of Liverpool.
 Prior to joining NNFCC, he was a project manager at Sigma Aldrich Fine Chemicals.